ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 handshake is effectively 1-RTT as the client can send application data immediately after the `Finished` message.

-The downside is that servers with lots of visitors will have to manage big session caches, or risk pushing out saved sessions too quickly.
+Sites with lots of visitors will have to manage and secure big session caches, or risk pushing out saved sessions too quickly.
 A setup involving multiple load-balanced servers will need to securely synchronize session caches across machines.
+The forward secrecy of a connection is bounded by how long session information is retained on servers.

 **[Session tickets](http://tools.ietf.org/html/rfc5077)**, created by the server and stored by the client, are blobs containing all necessary information about